As this page has grown, it has become somewhat amorphous, so I thought I'd use some minimal Library Science skills & classify it.

 - Oxford English Dictionary

-- Pronunciation dictionary - from Iowa Public Radio - help with pronouncing the titles of classical music and the names of composers and performers
+- (Archived site.)
+Pronunciation dictionary - from Iowa Public Radio - help with pronouncing the titles of classical music and the names of composers and performers

 - Russian